learn-co-curriculum/phase-0-html-document-structure-lab/README.md

 declares what language the webpage is written in.
 In our case, writing in English, we will use `lang="en"`.
 This helps search engines to know what language a page is written in.
-Google, for instance, can use the `lang` attribute to know when to prompt uses about translating web content.
+Google, for instance, can use the `lang` attribute to know when to prompt users about translating web content.

 ```html
 <html lang="en">